 “You are truly a blessing to children and their caretakers.”

 Rae Pica has been an education consultant, specializing in the development and education of the whole child and children’s physical activity, since 1980.
+Rae is one of the foremost child development experts in education.
 A former adjunct instructor with the University of New Hampshire, she is the founder and director of Moving & Learning (now Rae Pica Keynotes & Consulting) and the author of 19 books, including the text Experiences in Movement and Music (in its 5th edition), the award-winning Great Games for Young Children and Jump into Literacy, and A Running Start: How Play, Physical Activity, and Free Time Create a Successful Child, written for the parents of children birth to age five.
 Her latest book, published by Corwin in 2015, is What If Everybody Understood Child Development?: Straight Talk About Improving Education and Children’s Lives.

 Additionally, Rae has contributed to numerous other publications, including George Morrison’s Fundamentals of Early Childhood Education, and Beginnings and Beyond: Foundations in Early Childhood Education by Ann Gordon and Kate Brown.
 She has been a columnist for Young Children, Education.com, and Teaching Elementary Physical Education, and currently blogs for Huffington Post Education.